Welcome to the Ohio State University Maternal Fetal Medicine Fellowship Program

 Participate in research

 The MFM division at OSU has exceptional research resources and a large team to support the multiple studies conducted by faculty and fellows.
-The division is part of the National Institute of Child Health and Human Development (NICHD) Maternal Fetal Medicine Units Network, which is provides us with a unique opportunity for access to data and publications.
+The division is part of the National Institute of Child Health and Human Development (NICHD) Maternal Fetal Medicine Units Network.
+This provides us with a unique opportunity for access to data and publications.
 We are also part of the MPRINT Research Hub sponsored by the NIH for the study of maternal and pediatric therapeutics, and multiple fellows have conducted drug studies through the support of this network.

 Mentorship of fellows in research is a priority in our division.
 While all fellows are supported to ensure that they successfully complete a high-quality thesis study, most graduate having completed multiple projects and with numerous publications.
 Opportunities also exist to collaborate with researchers in other Ohio State departments.
 Fellows are encouraged to participate at national meetings with an opportunity for all fellows to attend the annual SMFM Pregnancy Meeting each year.